-Amirah is an Applied Physics degree holder from UniversitI Sains Malaysia.
+Amirah is an Applied Physics degree holder from Universiti Sains Malaysia.
 She loves to travel and explore new things in foreign soil.
-In addition to being passionate in helping people learn a new things, Amirah believes that education is not only for the mind but also needs to involve the heart as well.
+In addition to being passionate in helping people learn a new things, Amirah believes that education is not only for the mind but should also involve the heart as well.

 Chia Min graduated from Universiti Malaysia Terengganu, joining us after her internship with the Penang Science Cluster.
 She believes that education is the passport to our future, perhaps the most powerful weapon to change our lives and the world.
 Education is not just about going to school and get a good grades, it’s about widening and deepening our understanding of the world.

 Sharon joined us right after her degree in Universiti Malaya.
 She’s the lady to approach for our Tech-on-Wheels program.
 She loves arts and crafting.
 She tells us that we should always look at the bright side of things, appreciate what you have for the moment and be passionate about what you love.